 The Statue of Unity is a monument dedicated to Patel, located in the Indian state of Gujarat, facing the Narmada Dam, 3.2 km away from Sadhu Bet near Vadodara.
 At the height of 182 metres (597 feet), it is the world's tallest statue, exceeding the Spring Temple Buddha by 54 meters.
 This statue and related structures are spread over 20000 square meters and are surrounded by an artificial lake spread across 12 km and cost an estimated 29.8 billion rupees ($430m).
 It was inaugurated by India's Prime Minister Narendra Modi on 31 October 2018, the 143rd anniversary of Patel's birth.

+The negligence of a few could easily send a ship to the bottom, but if it has the wholehearted co-operation of all on board it can be safely brought to part.
+There is something unique in this soil, which despite many obstacles has always remained the abode of great souls.
 It is the prime responsibility of every citizen to feel that his country is free and to defend it freedom is his duty.
 Every Indian should now forget that he is a Rajput, a Sikh or a Jat.
 He must remember that he is an Indian and he has every right in his country but with certain duties.
+My only desire is that India should be a good producer and no one should be hungry, shedding tears for food in the country.

 The fate of the satyagraha started in Bardoli was similar to that of Kheda as the British government agreed on repealing the tax hike.
 The victory brought Sardar Patel into limelight and highlighted his role as a typical ‘Sardar’ or ‘leader’.
 Due to this, more and more people started addressing him as Sardar Patel.